codatio/codat-docs/docs/payables/payments.md

 In case of **partial payments**, use the same endpoint and adjust the `amount` values according to the amount of the partial payment.

-It is important to note that when paying a bill the
+When paying a bill, pay attention to the following:

 - `supplierRef.id` is the same `id` as the `supplierRef.id` on the bill.
 - `accountRef.id` is the account the payment is made from as indicated during mapping.